NervanaSystems/ngraph/doc/sphinx/source/howto/tune-for-deployment.rst

 framework is, the harder it becomes to extract the best performance; default-enabled configuration options from the framework side can slow down compilation time without the developer being any the wiser.
-Sometimes only `a few small`_ adjustments can increase performance
+Sometimes only `a few small`_ adjustments can increase performance.
+Likewise, a minimally-designed framework could offer significant performance-improvement opportunities by lowering overhead.

-For this reason, we're providing some of the more commonly-used options for fine-tuning a code deployment.
+For this reason, we're providing some of the more commonly-used options for fine-tuning various kinds code deployments to the nGraph-enabled devices we currently support.
+Watch this section for new updates.

 Training Deep Neural Networks